DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 {{#include src/doc_examples/component_props_options.rs:IntoComponent_usage}}
 ```

-## The `inline_props` macro
+## Deriving props from arguments

-So far, every Component function we've seen had a corresponding ComponentProps struct to pass in props.
+So far, every component function we've seen had a corresponding ComponentProps struct to pass in props.
 This was quite verbose...
 Wouldn't it be nice to have props as simple function arguments?
 Then we wouldn't need to define a Props struct, and instead of typing `cx.props.whatever`, we could just use `whatever` directly!

-`inline_props` allows you to do just that.
+`#[component]` allows you to do that as well!
 Instead of typing the "full" version:

 ```rust, no_run
 #[derive(Props, PartialEq)]